getporter/porter/workshop/porter-tf-aci/azure/README.md

 ### View The Outputs

-Once the bundle has been installed, you can use `porter instance show` to see the outputs:
+Once the bundle has been installed, you can use `porter installation show` to see the outputs:

 ```
-$ porter instance show
+$ porter installation show
 Name: workshop-tf-aci
 Created: 2 minutes ago
 Modified: 4 seconds ago